-When your Ring Alarm triggers during an emergency, it's important to understand the sequence of events that happen.
+When your Ring Alarm siren is triggered during an emergency, it's important to understand the sequence of events that happen.
 The more you're prepared for an emergency, the less time it will take to get you and your family the help you need.

 The Ring Alarm Phone Number

 First, it's important to add the following number to the contacts on your mobile device:

-That's the phone number of the Ring Alarm Central Monitoring Station.
+That's the phone number of the Ring Alarm monitoring center.
 When a phone call comes in during an emergency, that's the number that the call will be originating from.

 When something goes wrong and your system starts alarming, several things will occur:

 - Note: If they cannot reach you, they will call your primary emergency contact.
 If they cannot reach your primary emergency contact, they will call your secondary emergency contact.
 See below for more information on Emergency Contacts.

-- The Central Monitoring Station will ask you for your verbal password.
+- The monitoring center will ask you for your verbal password.
 If you provide a wrong password, they will dispatch the authorities.

-- The Central Monitoring Station will ask you if everything is all right or if you want to have emergency responders dispatched to your home.
+- The monitoring center will ask you if everything is all right or if you want to have emergency responders dispatched to your home.

 - Emergency responders will arrive at your home.
 When they arrive, they will make sure you and your family are OK and then check the premises.

-If you're not available when an alarm occurs, the central monitoring station will call your emergency contacts.
+If you're not available when an alarm occurs, the monitoring center will call your emergency contacts.
 These contacts can be a family member, friend, or neighbor whom you trust to act responsibly in your stead if an emergency occurs.